Find Temporary Staffing Solutions

 How to Hire a UTemp Permanently

 Unlike staff from many private employment agencies, UTemps are eligible to apply for a long-term job with you.
-If you’re currently trying to fill new or vacant positions, you should encourage your UTemps to apply if you feel they would be good fits for the positions.
+If you’re currently trying to fill new or vacant positions, you should encourage your UTemps to apply if you feel they would be a good fit for the positions.
 The one exception when UTemps wouldn't be eligible to apply for your position would be when you are recruiting for departmental or university-wide positions, which are not open to the public or UTemps.

 If you decide to permanently hire a UTemp, there must be a break in service prior to the date of hire.
 The break in service must be a work day.
 Holidays and weekends are not included.